 Growing Garlic in Alberta

-In Alberta, garlic, a cool-season crop, is planted in the fall and harvested the following summer.
+In Alberta, garlic is usually planted in the fall and harvested the next summer.
 The following is information on the types of garlic grown in Alberta, garlic production from planting to storage, pest control and weed management.

 Garlic (Allium sativum) belongs to the Alliaceae family, the same family as onions, shallots and leeks.
 The majority of Alberta-grown garlic is either produced for home use or sold to the fresh market as whole, fresh bulbs, green garlic or scapes.